hannnid/MGFusion-DTI/README.md

 + Train
-	+ ColdstartCPI: The codes of training, testing, and model.
+	+ MGFusion-DTI: The codes of training, testing, and model.
 		+ ablation
 			+ model.py: The codes of WOPretrain, WODecouple, WOTransformer, MolTrans_pretrain, and DrugBAN_pretrain.
 			+ dataset.py